HEP-FCC/FCCAnalyses/README.md

 > Each time changes are made in the C++ code, for example in
 > `analyzers/dataframe/` please do not forget to re-compile :)
 >
-> To cleanly recompile default version of FCCAnalyses one can use
+> To cleanly recompile the default version of FCCAnalyses one can use
 > `fccanalysis build --clean-build`.

-In order to provide possibility to keep developing an analysis with well defined Key4hep stack, sub-command `fccanalysis pin` is provided.
-One can pin their analysis with
+In order to provide the possibility to keep developing an analysis with well defined Key4hep stack, the sub-command `fccanalysis pin` is provided.
+One can pin his/her analysis with
 ```
 source setup.sh
 fccanalysis pin